Axolotl233/Brachypodium_hybridum-ECI-genome/README.md

-# Brachypodium_hybridum-EC-genome
+# Brachypodium_hybridum-ECI-genome
-Data and scripts used in Brachypodium hybridum EC genome research
+Data and scripts used in Brachypodium hybridum ECI genome research

 0.genome_assembly contained methods of genome assembly and quality assessments